 Fidget toy 3 – Cube toy

 3. Change your environment

 If you tend to touch your hair when sitting at your desk for example and your hands in hair session has started, step away from your desk and go and get yourself a glass of water or go and talk to someone in a different room.
-Becoming more aware of these trigger moments is crucial and the best way to snap out of it is by changing your environment.
+Becoming aware of these trigger moments is crucial and the best way to snap out of it is by changing your environment.

 4. Moisturise your hands more often

 Put your hair up and away from your face and make sure your hands are nicely moisturised throughout the day.
 Touching your hair after you have used a hand lotion, will only make your hair feel super greasy!
-A quick and easy technique that you can use right away.

 5. Seek help from others